 Beard care is constantly evolving.
 Products are appearing that have never been seen before, such as beard balm (also known as beard butter, beard cream, or beard wax).
 It’s still pretty new, so a lot of people may not understand what it is.
 A balm can be broken down into two different functions: conditioning and styling.
 First, we'll talk about our conditioning Utility Balm.

-Our Utility Balm also functions as a leave-in conditioner, similar to beard oil.
+Our Utility Balm also functions as a leave-in conditioner, similar to Beard Oil.
 Since they have the same function, it isn’t necessary to use both.
 Check out our blog on The Difference Between Beard Oil and Beard Balm to see which one is best for you.
-A balm is going to be a little bit heavier than a beard oil, but will provide a longer-lasting conditioning effect as a result of its heavier texture.
+The balm is going to be a little bit heavier than a Beard Oil, but will provide a longer-lasting conditioning effect as a result of its heavier texture.
 You should apply it once a day, around the same time you’d apply an oil.
 Right after a shower is always best for applying moisturizing products because your skin and hair are more receptive to nutrients.
 If you have a special evening planned, you can apply a small amount again just before you go out.

 How to Use Utility Balm

 Taking care of a beard isn’t only about making sure it’s clean and moisturized.
 Sometimes it can grow in strange ways, different directions, or maybe just won’t cooperate.
-That’s when you can look to some of our helpful tools to train, trim, or guide your beard to be exactly how you want it.
-The essential tool that’s important to keep on you or near you is a comb.
+That’s when you can look to some of our grooming tools to train, trim, or guide your beard to be exactly how you want it.
+The essential tool that’s important to keep on you or near you is a Beard Comb.